Brady Anderson: 1996

 Anderson went into the final game of the 1996 season (visiting the Toronto Blue Jays) with 49 home runs.
 In his first at-bat, he hit his 50th homer off Cy Young Award winner Pat Hentgen, breaking Frank Robinson's record for most home runs in a season by a Baltimore Oriole.
-He also became the only player in major league history to be in the 50–20 club and the 20–50 clubs.
+He also became the first player in major league history to be in the 50–20 club and the 20–50 clubs.
 Anderson also shattered a major league record by leading off four consecutive games with a home run.
 The previous mark was two straight games, done 33 times.
 In the annual Baseball America "Tools of the Trade" poll, Anderson was named as the league's third-best defensive outfielder, behind only Seattle's Ken Griffey Jr. and Cleveland's Kenny Lofton.
 Anderson also hit 37 doubles and five triples and led the American League in extra base hits with 92, breaking the Orioles club record previously held by Cal Ripken Jr.

 Anderson had more than doubled his previous best of 21 home runs in 1992, and his uncharacteristic power surge has since led to allegations that he used performance-enhancing drugs during the 1996 season.